- Patient Comments: Botulism - Symptoms

 - Why are botulism neurotoxins used as cosmetic treatments or treatments for some medical conditions?

-What is the prognosis (outcome) of people with botulism?
+What is the treatment for botulism?